 Traditionally, there have been four general categories of untrue statements presumed to be harmful to one's reputation and therefore actionable as an injury claim.
 Typically, if the statements don't fall into one of these categories, the plaintiff is required to prove their damages.
 If it does fall into one of these categories, damages are usually presumed.

-For example, in an Alaska case a woman accused a man of assault, battery, and false imprisonment, and he brought a claim against her for defamation.
-The court explained that because the statements were slander per se (since they imputed a serious crime), the man was not required to prove the damage to his reputation and emotional distress.
+For example, in an Alaska Supreme Court case a woman accused a man of assault, battery, and false imprisonment, and he brought a claim against her for defamation.
+The court explained that because the statements imputed a serious crime, the man was not required to prove the damage to his reputation and emotional distress.
 As a result, his award was affirmed.

-In a Texas case, one doctor sued another for a letter he circulated that stated that the doctor had a reputation for being untruthful.
-The court determined that this was not defamation per se since it didn't injure the doctor in his profession, and that, accordingly, the doctor had to prove that he had suffered mental anguish and loss of reputation.
+In a Texas Supreme Court case, one doctor sued another for a letter he circulated that stated that the doctor had a reputation for being untruthful.
+The court determined that this was not defamation per se since it didn't injure the doctor in his profession and that, accordingly, the doctor had to prove that he'd suffered mental anguish and loss of reputation.

-Although most states more or less adhere to these four categories, the precise definition of what constitutes defamation per se and the rules surrounding it vary from state to state, so it's important to check the law in your jurisdiction.
+Although most states more or less adhere to these four categories, the precise definition and the rules surrounding this particular form of defamation by state, so it's important to check the law in your jurisdiction.

-Depending on the circumstances of the case, the following damages may be awarded in defamation per se actions:
+Depending on the circumstances of the case, the following damages may be awarded in these claims: